Getting Started with Parrot

 After you create an account, open the Parrot Service Panel to generate an API Key:

-1. Click API Keys in the navigation bar.
+1. Click Developers in the main navigation.

 You'll provide this API key in the x-api-key header when you make your first BIN request to Parrot.
 Parrot uses this value alone to authenticate your request to our servers; you don't need to provide a password.
 For more information on how the Pagos platform uses API keys, see our API Keys guide.